|Date of Birth||21 May, 1992|

 After placing third overall in his maiden full campaign of Euro RX in 2013, he stepped up to the FIA World Rallycross Championship at the wheel of a Peugeot 208 WRX the following season and scored his and the car’s maiden success at World RX of Italy, with three further podium finishes propelling him to fourth in the title table.

 A successful 2015 campaign yielded three more wins (Norway, France, Turkey) and the runner-up spot in the standings behind Petter Solberg, before Hansen was joined at Team Peugeot-Hansen by nine-time FIA World Rally Champion Sébastien Loeb in 2016.
 The Swede won World RX of Canada that year and reached the rostrum in half of the events he contested, going on to add another four podiums to his tally in 2017.

 Peugeot took its World RX effort in-house in 2018, utilising resources from the firm’s winning Dakar Rally programme.
 Hansen again partnered Loeb, now under the Team Peugeot Total banner, picking up two podiums on his way to sixth in the championship.

-His 2019 campaign was his most accomplished to-date, recording four victories from ten starts to secure both the Drivers’ laurels as well as the Teams’ trophy for Team Hansen MJP alongside his younger brother and team-mate, Kevin.
-The 2020 season resulted in another four rostrum appearances, including a win in Barcelona, en route to third in the classification, while in 2021, despite leading the way right up to the Nürburging finale, Hansen was ultimately forced to give best to countryman Johan Kristoffersson in a dead-heat duel for the crown.
+His 2019 campaign was his most accomplished to-date, recording four victories from ten starts to secure both the Drivers’ laurels as well as the Teams’ trophy for Team Hansen MJP alongside younger brother and team-mate, Kevin.
+The 2020 season resulted in another four rostrum appearances – including a win in Barcelona – en route to third in the classification, while in 2021, despite leading the way right up to the Nürburging finale, Hansen was ultimately forced to give best to countryman Johan Kristoffersson in a dead-heat duel for the crown.